Schema#

 ]);

-field contains all relevant searchable texts.
+Where the content field contains all relevant searchable texts.
 Optionally you maybe have some

 category or tags fields which can be filtered on.
 Too many fields can in different search engines